bitrix24/b24restdocs/api-reference/crm/universal/user-defined-fields/crm-userfield-settings-fields.md

-# Get Field Settings Description for Custom Field Type crm.userfield.settings.fields
+# Get the field settings description for the custom field type crm.userfield.settings.fields

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will add it soon.
+Some data may be missing — we will fill it in shortly.

 {% endnote %}